axboe/fio/HOWTO.rst

         used to speed up the process of writing each block on a device with its offset.
 Default: 0 (disabled).

+.. option:: verify_type=str

+        Controls which write operations are included during the verification phase.
+This option only affects offline verification when using :option:`verify_state_save` to save completion state and later verify with a separate job.
+The allowed values are:

+		**flush**
+                        Only verify writes that completed at or before the last fsync operation.
+This mode filters out writes that completed after the last fsync, which may not be persistent on storage.
+Writes with the Force Unit Access (FUA) flag are always included regardless of fsync timing, as they bypass the cache and are immediately persistent.
+This is useful for testing data persistence guarantees across power failures or system crashes. fio tracks fsync completion times and write completion times during the write phase.
+During verification, only writes that meet the fsync timing criteria are verified.
+This allows testing scenarios where only data that was properly synced before a simulated failure should be verified.
+                        This option requires :option:`verify_state_save` to be
+                        enabled and is only effective during offline verification (separate verify job).
+Default: none
+                        (verify all completed writes).

 .. option:: verify_fatal=bool

 	Normally fio will keep checking the entire contents before quitting on a